 Insider's Tip: Don't leave without tasting the delicious Focaccia col Formaggio (also known as Focaccia di Recco).
 It's made by spreading mild creamy cheese (usually crescenza) between two thin slices of yeast-free bread.

 Skip Venice, Try Treviso

-Quite like Venice, Treviso is a small, beautiful, and romantic destination in Italy.
-Many refer to it as an "airport city", however, the historic center is full of Renaissance squares, palaces, richly frescoed churches, and streets threaded with ancient waterways.
-Here travelers will find the Palazzo dei Trecento and the Fontana delle Tette, a 16th-century fountain that used to dispense wine.
+Similar to Venice, Treviso is a small, beautiful, and romantic destination.
+Many refer to it as an "airport city"; however, the historic center is full of Renaissance squares, palaces, richly frescoed churches, and streets threaded with ancient waterways.
+It also hosts the Palazzo dei Trecento and the Fontana delle Tette, a 16th-century fountain that used to dispense wine.

-Insider's Tip: The countryside surrounding Treviso is a major wine production area where the famous Prosecco sparkling wine is produced.
+Insider's Tip: The countryside surrounding Treviso is a major wine production area that produces Prosecco.

 Skip Taormina, Try Siracusa

-The city of Siracusa, once described by Cicero as "the largest and most beautiful of all Greek cities," is a great alternative to the popular destination of Taormina and still offers just as much Sicilian heritage and charm.
+The city of Siracusa, once described by Cicero as "the largest and most beautiful of all Greek cities," is a great alternative to the popular destination of Taormina, offering just as much Sicilian heritage and charm.
 The heart of ancient Siracusa is Ortigia, a small island linked to the modern city by bridges.
-Here travelers can visit the folkloristic market and the Greek Archaeological Park, which hosts the Greek Theater Festival each spring.
+Here, travelers can visit the folkloristic market and the Greek Archaeological Park, which hosts the Greek Theater Festival each spring.

-Insider's Tip: The coast surrounding Siracusa also has some of the most beautiful beaches in Sicily.
+Insider's Tip: The coast surrounding Siracusa boasts some of the most beautiful beaches in Sicily.

 Available in sizes XS to XL.